Curriculum Design Statement;

 • Speak to the key adults

-• Speak to and listen to parents/ carers about their child’s growth and development
+• Speak to and listen to Parents/Carers/ carers about their child’s growth and development

 • Measure the progress the children have made in all areas of learning since they first started our school.